The world has enough plastic.

 We are also taking a major step to invest in recycled plastic in our bottles to keep this material in a constant closed loop and out of our oceans or landfill.

 From the end of 2019, in Australia 7 out of 10 of our bottles are now made entirely from 100% recycled plastic.
 That’s all bottles 600ml and under across our range of beverages including Coke, Fanta, Sprite and Mt Franklin.
-This is a significant commitment by our business together with Coca-Cola Amatil, and we believe it will spur on a more viable local market for recycling in Australia.
+This is a significant commitment by our business and we believe it will spur on a more viable local market for recycling in Australia.

-Most importantly, it means that from 2020, we will be using around 16,000 tonnes of recycled plastic each year.
-That means we will avoid using around 16,000 tonnes of new plastic.
+From 2020, we will be using around 10,000 tonnes of recycled plastic each year.
+That means we will avoid using around 10,000 tonnes of new plastic.

 It is not 100% yet though, and we know we have more to do.

 But for Australians who enjoy our products they can be confident that whether it is Coca-Cola, Sprite, Mt Franklin or Fanta or any of our brands, the small bottle they buy will not be made from new plastic, but from 100% recycled plastic.

 Our use of recycled plastic relies on reliable collection schemes so we support collection efforts large and small around the country.